SCRT-HQ/VaporShell/docs/glossary/New-VSOpsWorksUserProfile.md

----
-layout: glossary
-title: New-VSOpsWorksUserProfile
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSOpsWorksUserProfile

 ## SYNOPSIS
-Adds an AWS::OpsWorks::UserProfile resource to the template
+Adds an AWS::OpsWorks::UserProfile resource to the template.
+Describes a user's SSH information.

 ## SYNTAX